 University encourages the use of AI

-The existence of large language models should be seen as an opportunity.
 The University encourages degree programmes and teachers to use AI in their teaching.
-This way, we can prepare you for a society of the future where AI methods will be widely used.
+This way, we can prepare you for a society of the future where AI methods are likely to be widely used as part of professional work.

-As AI brings new possibilities for producing text whose origin and reliability is unclear, it’s important to use them in a controlled way.
-The teacher can, for example, restrict the use of AI in situations where using it would not promote your learning.
+As AI brings new possibilities for producing text whose origin and reliability is unclear and may contain errors, it’s important to use them in a controlled and deliberate way.
+The teacher can restrict the use of AI in situations where using it would not promote your learning.

 If you are unsure of whether you can use AI to support completing a task, you can always ask the teacher before you get to work.